 • A ‘T’ shirt to wear in the water

 Email or call our Try Dive Co-ordinator, Gary Davis on 07977 276276.
-Alternatively, you could join us at the Lakes Leisure Kendal on Tuesdays at 8:30pm (first Tuesday in September through to the last Tuesday in April) to arrange a session.
+Alternatively, you could join us at the Kirkland Centre Kendal LA9 5AF on Tuesdays at 8:00pm (first Tuesday in October through to the last Tuesday in April) to arrange a session.